yracnet/cv/index.md

 Software Developer

 <br/>
-- Bachelor of Computer Systems.
+- Master's Degree in Strategic Management in Software Engineering from "Universidad Autónoma René Gabriel Moreno" – Santa Cruz - Bolivia.
-- Degree in Computer Science from the "Universidad Mayor de San Andrés" - La Paz - Bolivia.
+- Bachelor's Degree in Computer Systems Engineering from the "Universidad Mayor de San Andrés" – La Paz, Bolivia.
-- Experience in the analysis, development and evaluation of computer systems.
+- Experience in the analysis, development, and evaluation of computer systems.
-- Training continues in the latest trends, technologies and paradigms.
+- Ongoing training in the latest trends, technologies, and paradigms.

 <div id="webaddress">
 <a href="https://yracnet.github.io/cv/yracnet@gmail.com"><span>My Email</span></a>